 Rowena Reed Kostellow, FIDSA

-She and Kostellow believed “art education was purely subjective…there was no order, no organization, no continuity, nothing you could build on.”
-They thought that it was possible to define a rational structure of visual relationships, and that the objective principles of order and organization on which that structure rested could be applied to all forms of visual expression – it wasn’t dependent on the content or distracted by personal taste.
-They created visual exercises — like exercises in music — that develop sensitivity and skills to make beautiful forms.
+When they began teaching, Rowena and Alexander believed “art education was purely subjective…there was no order, no organization, no continuity, nothing you could build on.”
+They thought it was possible then to define a rational structure of visual relationships, and that the objective principles of order and organization on which that structure rested could be applied to all forms of visual expression.
+They created visual exercises, such as exercises in music, to develop sensitivity and skills to make beautiful forms.

-The original Pratt vision was organized in a triangular fashion: Dohner designer, handling the practical instruction, Alexander Kostellow expressing his philosophies of organic visuals, and Rowena Reed Kostellow sculptor, expounding on the physical disciplines of organizing shapes and materials into a coherent three-dimensional whole.
-Their new design process focused on mass production and mass markets required multidisciplinary approach, iterative process, visual design, user centered and design thinking.
-They developed a curriculum based on learning abstract relationships with application in real products and environments that began in Foundation and ended at graduation.
-Their program combined teaching sculptural form with real life projects sponsored by industry.
+The original Pratt vision was organized in a triangular fashion: Dohner handling the practical instruction, Alexander expressing his philosophies of organic visuals, and Rowena expounding on the physical disciplines of organizing shapes and materials into a coherent, three-dimensional whole.
+Their new design process, focused on mass production and mass markets, required a multidisciplinary approach, iterative process, visual design, and user-centered design thinking.
+They developed a curriculum based on learning abstract relationships with application in real products and environments that began in Foundation courses at Pratt and ended at graduation.
+Their program combined teaching sculptural form with real-life projects sponsored by industry partners.

-Reed Kostellow eventually died on September 17, 1988, at the age of 88.
-Her students created the Rowena Reed Kostellow Fund at Pratt in her memory. rowenafund.org
+Reed Reed Kostellow died on September 17, 1988, at the age of 88.
+Her students created the Rowena Reed Kostellow Fund at Pratt in her memory; learn more at rowenafund.org.